matrix-io/matrix-documentation/docs/matrix-core/javascript-examples/wakeword.md

 The following sections show how to implement a connection to each of the Wakeword driver's ports.
 You can download this example <a href="https://github.com/matrix-io/matrix-core-examples/blob/master/javascript/wakeword.js" target="_blank">here</a>.

 <!-- Setup -->
-Before moving on, please take a look at the Wakeword Driver's protocol page and follow the [Installation](./../protocols/wakeword#http://localhost:8000/matrix-core/protocols/wakeword/#installation) & [Creating Custom Phrases](http://localhost:8000/matrix-core/protocols/wakeword/#creating-custom-phrases) sections.
+Before moving on, please take a look at the Wakeword Driver Protocol page and follow the [Installation](./../protocols/wakeword#http://localhost:8000/matrix-core/protocols/wakeword/#installation) & [Creating Custom Phrases](http://localhost:8000/matrix-core/protocols/wakeword/#creating-custom-phrases) sections.

 <!-- Initial Variables -->
 <details open>